xtendui/xtendui/src/gatsby/markdown/components/tooltip/index.md

 Use this code to create a **tooltip** in **self mode**.

-Just use the class `xt-active` if you want to automatically open, or use the [api](/components/tooltip/api)
+Just use the class `active` if you want to automatically open, or use the [api](/components/tooltip/api)

 <demo>
   <demoinline src="demos/components/tooltip/usage-self">